 Nancy Gershman, LCSW is a psychotherapist, memory artist and the developer of Dreamscaping, a playful way of healing from loss of a person, place, or thing, or loss of one’s self or self-esteem by creating the memory you need to emerge anew.

-Check here for the next virtual experiential training in your time-zone: East Coast, West Coast, Europe or Asia-Pacific.
+Check here for the next virtual or hybrid experiential training in your time-zone: East Coast, West Coast, Europe or Asia-Pacific.

 “I think of dreamscaping as the corpus callosum of psychotherapy.
 It joins the brain’s hemispheres to make more integrated reconstruction of memories in bereavement possible.”